cdapio/cdap/cdap-docs/developer-guide/source/case_study.rst

 a lot of work.

 Using Wise, which stands for Web Insights Engine Application, we’ll show you how to build such a system on CDAP that is easy, concise, and powerful.
-Wise extracts value from Web server access logs, counts visits made by different IP addresses seen in the logs in real-time, and computes the bounce ratio of each web page encountered using batch processing.
+Wise extracts information from web server access logs, counts visits made by different IP addresses seen in the logs in real-time, and computes the bounce ratio of each web page encountered using batch processing.